The CRC Energy Efficiency Scheme

-The UK's CRC Energy Efficiency Scheme is an incentive to improve energy efficiency in large public and private sector organisations.
-The scheme is regulated by:
+The UK's Carbon Reduction Commitment (CRC) Energy Efficiency Scheme was an incentive to improve energy efficiency in large public and private sector organisations.
+The scheme was regulated by:

-The Environment Agency is the overall scheme administrator and will manage the online registry and the sale of carbon allowances for the whole of the UK.
+The Environment Agency was the overall scheme administrator, managing the online registry and the sale of carbon allowances for the whole of the UK.

 The CRC Energy Efficiency Scheme has been closed.
 The final year for compliance was 2018-2019.

 - As a participant you must continue to maintain your evidence packs until 31 March 2025.

 - You may have obligations under Streamlined energy and carbon reporting (SECR)